18 Best Places to Visit in California During Winter

 Couple watching sunset from Dante's Peak in Death Valley National Park in California

-How to get to Death Valley: The park is located approximately four hours northeast of Los Angeles and two hours west of Las Vegas, Nevada.
+The park is located approximately four hours northeast of Los Angeles and two hours west of Las Vegas, Nevada.

-Where to stay in Death Valley: The Inn at Death Valley is smack dab in the middle of the Furnace Creek section of the park (where the most popular points of interest are located) and, is like, seriously swanky.
+The Inn at Death Valley is smack dab in the middle of the Furnace Creek section of the park (where the most popular points of interest are located) and, is like, seriously swanky.
 There are fun extras to make your stay that much more special, like an outdoor fireplace and a heated pool that you can stargaze from.
-So much hot stuff… very on brand.
+So much hot stuff… very on brand for Death Valley!

 7. Cayucos